jipolanco/PencilFFTs.jl/README.md

 arbitrary number of subdimensions `M < N`.
 (In the example above, `N = 3` and `M = 2`.)

+## Installation

+PencilFFTs can be installed using the Julia package manager:

+    julia> ] add PencilFFTs

 ## Quick start

 The following example shows how to apply a 3D FFT of real data over 12 MPI